rschristopher/ischristtrue.com/README.md

 Catholic vs Orthodox, which is right?

-On one hand, they can both be "right" on all the major issues of Christianity yet still be in schism.
+On one hand, they can both be "right" on all the major issues of Christianity yet still be in schism over theological or ecclesiological differences.

 Year 1 of the schism, 99.9% of Christians had no idea.
-Both were still His church.
-Other than get muddier, does this fact really change over time?
+Entire generations had no idea.
+And those that did know assumed it would be resolved as prior schisms always were.
+When you're focused on Christ, the specifics of a temporary schism is not actually all that important.

+Both are still His church.
+In fact, necessarily both were His church in the first thousand years.
+Other than getting muddier over time, did east or west at some point cease being His church?
+Like the prodigal son, there were two sons, both were His sons, even when the younger left to waste his inheritance.
+He was lost, but he was still his father's son.
+And importantly, the older son who did not leave, he was rebuked after the prodigal son returned.
+Ultimately, both some were in error.

-One or both of them is in error.
-It is perhaps wise to look at both as in error, and follow Christ and do as He wills towards your salvation and that of your neighbor's.
+One or both of the churches is necessarily in error.
+This is true of any schism.
+And while many schisms resulted in a failed sect, like the many Gnostic or Arian sects, east and west have both survived over a thousand years.
+It is perhaps wise to look at both as being in error, and follow Christ obediently towards salvation and that of your neighbor's.

-Importantly, we as Christians cannot judge the church; truth is not decided by our judgement, but on His revelation and His judgment.
+Importantly, we as Christians cannot judge His church; truth is not decided by our judgement, but on His revelation and His judgment.
 If "you decide" to be Catholic or Orthodox or protestant or whatever religion, you're choosing nihilism and not Christ. "you" do not determine truth. "you" can only rationalize beliefs.
-And your beliefs are irrelevant to truth, who is Christ.
+And your beliefs are irrelevant to truth, who is Christ Jesus.

 We ought to discern carefully here, and we should proceed cautiously.
 Our goal is to follow Christ.

 Are there heretical innovations that must necessarily be resolved in order to even begin discussing unification between east and west?